-A family physician and health management specialist, Dr. Quick is Senior Fellow at Management Sciences for Health (MSH) where he previously served as President and Chief Executive Officer from 2004-2017.
+A family physician and health management specialist by training, Dr. Quick is also a Senior Fellow at Management Sciences for Health (MSH) where he previously served as President and Chief Executive Officer from 2004-2017.
 MSH is a global health non-profit organization working in the world’s poorest places to build strong, locally led, locally run health systems.
-Dr. Quick has personally carried out assignments to improve the health and lives of people in over 70 countries in Africa, Asia, Latin America, and the Middle East.
+Dr. Quick has carried out assignments to improve the health and lives of people in over 70 countries in Africa, Asia, Latin America, and the Middle East.

-Dr. Quick is on the faculty of Harvard Medical School and Boston University School of Public Health, and is a past Fellow of the Royal Society of Medicine.
+Dr. Quick is on the faculty of the Duke Global Health Institute, Harvard Medical School and Boston University School of Public Health, and is a past Fellow of the Royal Society of Medicine.
 He has a first degree from Harvard University and an MD, with distinction in research, and masters of public health from the University of Rochester.